alesurankar/CefApp/README.md

 A CEF-based desktop application under development.

-The final goal of this project is not fully defined yet, but the idea is to combine **modern UI with a native 3D renderer**, creating a flexible framework that could evolve into a game engine inspired by **Unreal Engine**, with a CEF-powered GUI.
+The final goal of this project is not fully defined yet, but the idea is to create a flexible framework that could evolve into a game engine inspired by **Unreal Engine**, with a CEF-powered GUI.

 ---